TaxRelief Diary – bookkeeping in a book, not in a cloud

 PS A couple of things to note about the pricing.

-- If you find the prices are quoted in US dollars just click on the US flag at the top of the page and you should be able to change to UK prices – of course if you’re in the US you probably want to pay in $, but as the yanks (sensibly) run their tax year from January to December I doubt you’ll find the diary much use.
+- If you find the prices are quoted in US dollars just click on the US flag at the top of the page and you should be able to change to UK prices.

-- You will also see that Lulu quote the price as £12.95 excluding VAT.
-In fact they are not adding VAT on and £13.25 is the price you will pay – plus postage and packing.
-I paid £3.99 for shipping 2 books, but it may be cheaper for just one.
+- You will also see that Lulu quote the price as £19.20 excluding VAT.
+In fact they are not adding VAT and £19.20 is the price you will pay – plus postage and packing.